France holds defiant rallies after murder of teacher | DW | 18.10.2020

 Paris, Lyon and Marseille held solidarity demonstrations for the French teacher beheaded in an Islamist terror attack.
 Samuel Paty was killed days after showing a caricature of the Prophet Muhammad.

-Demonstrators across France took part in protests on Sunday to support freedom of speech and to pay tribute to a French history teacher who was beheaded at a school near Paris after discussing caricatures of Islam's Prophet Muhammad.
+Thousands of demonstrators across France took part in protests on Sunday to support freedom of speech and to pay tribute to a French teacher who was beheaded outside a school near Paris after discussing caricatures of Islam's Prophet Muhammad in class.

 Political leaders, associations and unions demonstrated on the Place de la Republique in central Paris.
 Protestors also gathered in other major French cities, including Lyon, Toulouse, Strasbourg, Nantes, Marseille, Lille and Bordeaux.